kvutien/kvutien.github.io/index.md

 ### The big picture

+To be done

 ### What is available today?
+To be done
 ### What are the next steps?
+To be done
 # Placeholder: Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kvutien/kvutien.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.